 Because SketchUp is web-based, it can be used on both Windows and Mac computers from anywhere and at any time.
 Users can import and export multiple graphic file types, view 3D models on mobile devices, and enjoy unlimited cloud storage for project sharing and collaboration.

 SketchUp Pro costs $299 per year and comes with a 30-day free trial.
 Users can also play around with SketchUp Free, a no-cost web-based version that offers user-generated and manufacturer-produced models that can be viewed on a mobile device.
 SketchUp Free also comes with 10GB of online storage.

-Homestyler was originally created in 2010 by Autodesk, the makers of 3D software AutoCAD, REVIT, and 3ds Studio Max.
-It was sold to Easyhome in 2017 as a free online tool designed to make interior design “easier and more fun.”
+Homestyler was originally created in 2009 by Autodesk, the makers of 3D software AutoCAD, REVIT, and 3ds Max.
+It was sold in 2017 and now offers best-in-class design tools.
 We chose it as the best for beginners because it’s extremely simple to use, offers a large library of brand-name furniture and fixtures, and is completely free.

-Users looking for inspiration can also view a gallery of designs created by over two million Homestyler users.
+Users looking for inspiration can also view a gallery of designs created by millions of Homestyler users.
 They can also add their designs to the gallery or share them with others on social media.
 Finally, users can snap a picture of any real room with the Homestyler app and decorate it with 3D objects from the software’s library.